By: Joe Holz, Director of Sales | Originally Posted: April 10, 2017 | Updated: March 18, 2023

-A rule a thumb to follow is for each 5 degrees (Celsius) rise in temperature the speed of reaction doubles.
-So cold blooded organisms become more active and organic material in your water body requires more oxygen as it starts to decompose.
-The most important water quality parameter for all lakes and ponds is dissolved oxygen.
+A rule of thumb to follow is for every 5 degrees (Celsius) rise in temperature, the speed of reaction doubles.
+This results in cold blooded organisms becoming more active as well as organic material in your pond requiring more oxygen.
+The most important water quality parameter for lakes and ponds is dissolved oxygen.
 Oxygen is essential for all aerobic (air breathing) aquatic organisms.
-Without oxygen present or with minimal oxygen:

-- Ponds can thermally and chemically stratify which can result in a less effective living space for fish and many of their food choices can be reduced.
+- Ponds can thermally and chemically stratify.
+This can lead to a low-quality living environment for fish and a reduction in their food sources.

 - The organic muck layers on the bottom degrade much slower.

-- Phosphorous can stay in solution making it readily available for plant growth.
+- Phosphorus can stay in the water, making it readily available for plant growth.

-- Oxygen breathing, sediment consuming organisms can be stressed or die.
+- Oxygen breathing, sediment consuming organisms can become stressed or die.

-- Conditions become favorable for the formulation of harmful gases like ammonia and hydrogen sulfide.
+- Conditions become favorable for the formulation of harmful gases such as ammonia and hydrogen sulfide.